fslev/jtest-utils/README.md

 JSONs do not match
 ```
 First off, this is a show purpose example, where the actual HTTP response is represented as text, converted to `io.jtest.utils.matcher.http.PlainHttpResponse` and passed to the ObjectMatcher.matchHttpResponse() method.
 Normally, the actual object is a real HTTP response received from server and may have many implementations, depending on the HTTP client you are using.
-For this you have to build the `PlainHttpResponse` object yourself, using its builder: `PlainHttpResponse.Builder.create()`.
+For this, you have to build the `PlainHttpResponse` object yourself, using its builder: `PlainHttpResponse.Builder.create()`.